maahibatra/Deep-Blue-Diaries/README.md

 MC Whale loves to talk about how YOU can save our oceans.
 Click on her to learn about marine conservation!

+# Usage of AI - AI has been used in the creation of this project, specifically ChatGPT.
+- AI has been used in creation of facts and information, then edited by me to make sure it's not wrong.
+- AI has been used in debugging errors.
+- AI has been used in implementing localStorage as I was nottt understanding them from tutorials.